RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation: Experiments

 \subsection{Comparison with State-of-the-arts}

-\paragraph{Multi-organ Segmentation. } Table \ref{Synapse} shows that RWKV-UNet excels in abdomen organ segmentation on the Synapse multi-organ dataset, achieving the highest average DICE score of 84.02\% and surpassing all SOTA CNN- and transformer-based methods.
-It also achieves 15.70 in HD95, only slightly lower than PVT-EMCAD-B2, demonstrating a strong ability to localize the organ boundary.
-Its performance on the most challenging task, pancreas segmentation, is the best, indicating its effectiveness in handling sample imbalance issues.
+\paragraph{Abdomen Multi-organ Segmentation} Table \ref{Synapse} shows that RWKV-UNet excels in abdomen organ segmentation on the Synapse dataset, achieving the highest average DSC of 84.29\% , and surpassing all SOTA CNN-, transformer-, and Mamba-based methods.
+It also achieves 8.85 in HD95, which is significantly better than other models, demonstrating a strong ability to localize organ boundaries accurately.
+This can be attributed to the model's ability to capture both long-range dependencies and local features.
 Smaller models, RWKV-UNet-T and RWKV-UNet-S, also achieve remarkable results.
+The DSCs with parameters and FLOPs of each model can be seen in Fig. \ref{fig:FLOPS} and visualization results can be seen in Fig. \ref{visual}.

-\paragraph{Cardiac Segmentation.} Table \ref{acdc} shows that our model outperforms all SOTA models in the ACDC MRI cardiac segmentation task, achieving the best results in both RV and LV categories.
+\paragraph{Cardiac Segmentation} Table \ref{acdc} shows that our model outperforms all SOTA models in the ACDC MRI cardiac segmentation task, achieving the best results in RV and the second-best in LV categories.
 The smaller models, RWKV-UNet-T and RWKV-UNet-S, also perform well.

-\paragraph{Binary Segmentation.} Table \ref{binary} shows that RWKV-UNet series show remarkable performance in the tasks of breast lesion, poly, skin lesion and grand segmentation, with much smaller parameters and computation load than TransUNet and FCBFormer.
-Meanwhile, it is observed that in some datasets the smaller model RWKV-UNet-S perform better.
+\paragraph{OCT Layer Segmentation} Table \ref{oct} shows that on the small GOALS dataset, performance differences are minor and some carefully designed models even lag behind the classic U-Net, while our RWKV-UNet still achieves the highest average DSC, demonstrating its robustness and superiority.
+These results also reflect the model's ability to handle small datasets. \paragraph{Binary Segmentation} Table \ref{binary} shows that the RWKV-UNet series shows remarkable performance in the tasks of breast lesion, poly, skin lesion, grand, and vessel segmentation, with much smaller parameters and computation load than TransUNet and FCBFormer. \paragraph{Semi-supervised Cervix Segmentation}Table \ref{oct} also shows that the RWKV-UNet achieves SOTA performance on the FUGC 2025 dataset, further indicating strong data efficiency and generalization ability, as it can fully leverage limited labeled data and mine useful information from unlabeled data to maintain high segmentation accuracy.